-Church planting is one of LAC’s 7 priority initiatives.
+Church Planting is one of LAC’s 7 Ministry Networks.

 We believe it is a divine mandate for the body of Christ to multiply disciples and to raise up the church everywhere it is not.
 Since our conception, LAC has produced 218,335 places of worship for 30,262,608 members and adherents in Latin America and the Caribbean.
 However, in spite of the best efforts of nationals and missionaries, we are confronted with the reality that 83% of Latin America and the Caribbean is spiritually lost.
 Our challenge is to evangelize and to plant churches to disciple 503 million people in this region of the world.